 Our executive officers do not participate in any pension or defined benefit plan.
 We believe it is important for retention purposes to provide executive officers with a meaningful opportunity to accumulate savings for their retirement.
-To accomplish this objective, we maintain both a tax-qualified 401(k) plan and a nonqualified deferred compensation plan.
+To accomplish this objective, we maintain both a taxqualified 401(k) plan and a nonqualified deferred compensation plan.
 We make a limited matching contribution for our employees, including NEOs, under the 401(k) plan but do not make any matching contributions for NEOs under the deferred compensation plan.
 We generally make a discretionary contribution (historically 10% of each executive officer's salary) to each NEO's deferred compensation plan account.
-Discretionary contributions to an executive officer's 401(k) plan account vest 20% per year for the first five years of service.
 Discretionary contributions to an executive officer's deferred compensation plan account vest 50% at 10 years of service and 5% each year thereafter.
 Vested company contributions in the deferred compensation plan may be subject to forfeiture.

-As more fully described and quantified below in "Executive Compensation Tables and Accompanying Narrative-Narrative to Summary Compensation Table and Grants of Plan Based Awards Table-Employment Agreement with Mr. Chang" and in the table titled "Potential Payments Upon Termination or Change in Control," we have an executive employment agreement with Mr. Chang that provide for certain change in control and termination benefits.
-In addition, in March 2018, the Committee adopted an Executive Severance Policy that applies to our Continuing NEOs, other than Mr. Chang because he currently has an employment agreement with the company that provides severance benefits.
+As more fully described and quantified below in "Executive Compensation Tables and Accompanying Narrative-Narrative to Summary Compensation Table and Grants of Plan Based Awards Table-Employment Agreement with Mr. Chang" and in the table titled "Potential Payments Upon Termination or Change in Control," we have an executive employment agreement with Mr. Chang that provides for certain change in control and termination benefits.
+In addition, in March 2018, the Committee adopted an Executive Severance Policy that applies to our NEOs, other than Mr. Chang because his employment agreement with the company provides severance benefits.
 We do not provide excise tax gross-up protection to any of our NEOs.
 Any cash severance payment under these arrangements or accelerated vesting of equity in connection with a change in control requires a qualifying termination of employment.
 We believe these double-trigger post-termination benefits provide reasonable protections to employees who may be terminated following a change in control.
 They also assist us in retaining their services in the event of a potential change in control.
-We believe such arrangements are in the best interests of us and our stockholders if they are reasonable in amount and scope, because they can help to retain key employees during a change in control process.
+We believe such arrangements are in the best interests of our company and our stockholders if they are reasonable in amount and scope, because they can help to retain key employees during a change in control process.

-Perguisites and Other Personal Benefits
+Perquisites and Other Personal Benefits

 We provide our executive officers and other key employees with other limited benefits and perquisites.
-These consist of, among other things, payments for term life insurance, use of company-provided vehicles, properties, sporting event tickets, company products and sales force event-related spouse travel.
-We do not reimburse executive officers for the income taxes associated with these perquisites except for limited business-related perquisites such as spouse travel to sales force events where the spouse is expected to attend and help entertain and participate in events with our sales force and their spouses.
+These consist of, among other things, payments for term life insurance, use of company-provided vehicles, properties, sporting event tickets, company products and sales force eventrelated spouse travel.
+We do not reimburse executive officers for the income taxes associated with these perquisites except for limited businessrelated perquisites such as spouse travel to sales force events where the spouse is expected to attend and help entertain and participate in events with our sales force and their spouses.
 We have elected to pay the income taxes for these business-related perquisites because we believe they are business expenses.
 These benefits generally represent a very small portion of an executive officer's overall compensation and provide a benefit to us and our stockholders.
-During the first four months of 2017, Mr. Napierski received additional expatriate-related perquisites and personal benefits, including an education and housing allowance, tax payments and other benefits, until his family finished relocating to the United States.
+Mr. Napierski additionally received tax payments associated with income received as a result of his former expatriate assignment.
 The amount of these benefits is included in footnote 5 to the Summary Compensation Table.